Return

 How Medical Alert Systems Work

 The second kind of medical alert system is the manually activated one.
-This one will also be worn on the body, but it can also be attached to a set of keys or even kept as a button by itself that the individual can set down somewhere.
+This one will also be worn on the body, but it can also be attached to a set of keys or kept as a button by itself, which the individual can set down somewhere.
 With these devices, it is assumed that the person with the button will be able to activate it should they need medical attention.
 For that reason, it should be kept close by, but is not required to be attached to them at all times, like the fall detector.

 Popular Medical Alert Systems in Canada